rosakooijmanss/game2048forcs32/README.md

 # game2048forcs32
 Game 2048 by Emily Bronckers, Bronte Brough and Rosa Kooijmans

+Description
+Our final project computes the famous game 2048.
+Whenever the tile 2048 is created, the game is won.
+However, when there are no white spaces left on the board, the game is lost.
+The player has the ability to move tiles left, right, up, or down.
+Whenever

+Instructions to run it

+Special set up steps

+Internet and aI
+In detail, which pieces

+Add to your README.md a description of what your project does and instructions for running your code.
+If this requires any special set-up steps (e.g., using a local IDE, uploading certain files, installing packages, obtaining a personal API key, etc.), be sure to explain those steps.
+Cite any external contributors (so far) in your README.md.
+If pieces of your code came from the Internet, such as from a tutorial, give credit with a link to that source.
+If you used generative AI tools, please describe in detail how you used those tools, and which code pieces, if any, it wrote for you.
+Check your work into your GitHub repository (instructions).
+Make sure your mentor has access to your repository.

 write 4x4 board like a list of lists: board = [